robcarver17/pysystemtrade/docs/introduction.md

 Notice the differences from before:

 1. We pass in an 'empty' instance of rules that contains no arguments
-2. We create an element in config: trading_rules, that contains our dictionary of trading rules
+2. We create an element in `config`: `trading_rules`, that contains our dictionary of trading rules
-3. The system uses the config.trading_rules
+3. The system uses the `config.trading_rules`

 *Note if you'd passed the dict of trading rules into Rules()* **and** *into the config, only the former would be used*